 Contact Craig Wrisberg

-During his academic career, Wrisberg supervised the PhD programs of 40 students, most of whom are currently faculty members at colleges and universities throughout the United States and Europe, including Duke University, Baylor University, California State University at Sacramento, Georgia Southern University, James Madison University, University of Louisville, University of Münster (Germany), New Mexico State University, Occidental College, Ohio State University, Sam Houston State University, San Jose State University, Springfield College, United States Military Academy at West Point, University of Jyväskylä (Finland), University of North Texas, West Virginia University, and Western New Mexico University.
+During his academic career, Wrisberg supervised the PhD programs of 40 students, most of whom are currently faculty members at colleges and universities throughout the United States and Europe, including Duke University, Baylor University, California State University at Sacramento, Georgia Southern University, University of Louisville, University of Münster (Germany), New Mexico State University, Occidental College, The Ohio State University, Sam Houston State University, San Jose State University, Springfield College, United States Military Academy at West Point, University of Jyväskylä (Finland), University of North Texas, West Virginia University, and Western New Mexico University.

 Beginning in 1981, Wrisberg provided mental training services for athletes and coaches in the Department of Athletics at the University of Tennessee.
 Among the athletes he personally assisted were 42 NCAA champions and 23 individuals who participated or are currently participating in professional sports.
 He continues to provide performance consulting for athletes at all levels.